Skip to main content

 Recruiters, sometimes called headhunters, work with organizations, staffing companies and government agencies to find the right people to fill job openings.
 As the workforce grows more diverse and employee benefits evolve, the role of recruiters continues to grow.

 Recruiters are important members of human resources (HR) departments across many industries.
-If you want to learn how to become a recruiter, it's important to learn more about what recruiters do and explore the types of human resources degrees that can help you get started in this growing field.
+If you want to learn how to become a recruiter, it's important to learn more about what recruiters do and explore the types of human resources degrees that can help you get started in this field.

-What Is a Recruiter?
+What is a Recruiter?

 The primary role of recruiters is talent acquisition with a key focus on sourcing, screening and interviewing applicants for job openings in an organization.
 They may also recruit talent for a specific industry, including retail, healthcare or STEM fields.